rugby110/bagit-java/README.txt

 Java 6

 BUILD:
-Inside the bagit-java root directory, run 'mvn package'.
-This will create two .zip files, bagit-X.X.X-bin.zip and bagit-X.X.X-src.zip.
+Inside the bagit-java root directory(hence referred to as <ROOT_DIR>), run 'gradle distZip'.
+This will create one .zip file, bagit-X.X.X-bin.zip.
+This file is located in <ROOT_DIR>/build/distributions

 COMMANDLINE:
 A commandline interface is provided to perform various operations on bag.
 Unzip